CodingMango/Learn-VPython/README.md

 Before diving into VPython, you should have:
 - ✅ Basic knowledge of **Python programming**
 - ✅ Curiosity and enthusiasm to build visual simulations!

 ---

-## 📘 How This Repo Helps You

-Each notebook:
-- ✅ Covers a **specific VPython concept**
-- ✅ Has **step-by-step comments** to guide you like a tutor 👨‍🏫
-- ✅ Is written in **simple, beginner-friendly language**

-🧪 You’ll be building things like:
-- 🧊 3D shapes (spheres, boxes, cones, etc.)
-- ⚙️ Simple physical simulations (projectiles, orbits)
-- 🧲 Real-world visualizations (magnetism, springs, collisions)

----